 Your eyes actually produce fewer tears when you are sitting too long in front of the computer all day.
 Dry eyes can also trigger headaches.
 Some studies suggest that some dry eye diseases are related to migraines.
 This is why it is important you look away from the screen once in a while or focus your eyes somewhere else.
 Keep the monitor away from your eyes and get anti-glare glasses or screen protector.

-If your job is causing you too much stress and is affecting your health, ask an Encino stress related injury attorney about your options.
+If your job is causing you too much stress and is affecting your health, ask a Los Angeles stress-related injury lawyer about your options.